 Joe did have a gift in the woods.
 That was the way he found the woman he thought was his mother.
-He had this ability to find lost things and things hiding from you.
+He had the ability and the training to find lost things and things hiding from you.
 And in Virginia, it was a gift as valuable as money most of the time--more valuable other times.
-But it wasn't the old man, Henry, who first told him about who found her. her.
-It was Joe who found the place where the woman called Wild lived, although it's true that except for the old man Henry, everybody else tried to make sure that she stayed hid, stayed away from them because a thing like that could harm you.
-Pregnant girls were the most susceptible, but so were the grandfathers.
-Any fascination could mark a newborn: melons, rabbits, wisteria, rope, and mor than a shed snakeskin, a wild woman is the worst of all.
-So the warnings the girls got were part of a whole group of things to look out for lest the baby come here craving or favoring the mother's distraction.
-Who would have thought old men needed to be cautioned too; told and warned against seeing, smelling or even hearing Wild?
+But it wasn't Hunters Hunter who first told It was Joe who found the place where the woman him about her. called Wild lived, although it's true that except for Hunter everybody else tried to make sure that she stayed hid, stayed away from them because a thing like that could harm you.
+Pregnant girls Any were the most susceptible, but so were the grandfathers. fascination could mark a newborn: melons, rabbits, wisteria, rope, and more than a shed snakeskin, a wild woman is the worst of all.
+So the warnings the girls got were part of a whole group of things to look out for lest the baby come here craving or favoring the hup